• Home

 2. Singapore-based UOW students joining the Wollongong-based students to take part in the program

-• Students from the SIM campus in Singapore join the Wollongong-based students for a week of on- and off-campus activities
+• Students from the SIM campus in Singapore join the Wollongong-based students for 2 weeks of on- and off-campus activities.

 What will you do?

-The program encompasses on-campus activities at our partner institution (SIM) including seminars and workshops, as well as visits to professional organisations, and free time to explore.
+The program encompasses on-campus activities at our partner institution (SIM) including seminars and workshops, as well as off-campus visits (restrictions permitting), and plenty of free time to explore and socialise.
 You will:

 • Meet and get to know fellow UOW students